 - Conduit glue

 Go outside and find an isolated wall that connects to your utility room.
-This will help you connect with the generator easily since it’ll be located in an isolated area as well.
-You can use a hammer drill to make the hole since it’s much easier.
-Make sure you measure the size of the hole according to the size of the conduit, nothing less.
+This will help you connect with the generator easily since it’ll also be isolated.
+You can use a hammer drill to make the hole since it’s much more manageable.
+Make sure you measure the hole size according to the conduit’s size, nothing less.

 Measure the conduit size you need and cut.
 Attach it to the power inlet box through the hole in the wall, and after ensuring it fits, glue it for a tight seal.

-Pull the wires through the conduit from the circuit breaker and start connecting them to the generator inlet plug.
+Pull the wires through the circuit breaker’s conduit and connect them to the generator inlet plug.

 Here’s how to do it: